NetickNetworking/NetickForUnity/README.md

 ### CPU

-Netick 2 core is written with unsafe C# code, achieving the highest level of performance.
-According to simulated testing, it's able to write 1 packet (for 100 moving objects) to 200 clients in less than 1.4ms, all in a single core (using any modern Intel CPU).
+Netick 2 core is written with unmanaged C# code, utilizing novel algorithms and achieving the highest level of performance.
+According to simulated testing, **Netick 2 can compress and write 250 continually moving objects (syncing position and rotation) to 250 clients in less than 0.35ms**, all in a single core (using any modern Intel CPU), giving you the best server performance ever seen in the market.
 This means the networking CPU cost of your game is as little as possible, leaving you room to do other things in the game.
-It also means you can have more players than before, with higher tickrate, while requiring less demanding server specs.
+It also means you can have more players than before, with a higher tickrate, while requiring less demanding server specs.

 ## Helpful links: